natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_params_types.rst

 Optional parameters (default parameters)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When creating a function you can specify default value for parameter in this way: ``def check_passwd(username, password, min_length=8)``.
-In this case, the min_length option is specified with the default value and may not be passed when a function is called.
+In this case, min_length option is specified with default value and may not be passed when a function is called.

-Example of a check_passwd function with default parameter (func_check_passwd_optional_param.py file):
+Example of a check_passwd() function with default parameter (func_check_passwd_optional_param.py file):

 .. code:: python